carterhudson/redukt/README.md

 Please excuse the low effort name.

-I made this to supplement another project.
-Features and tweaks added as needed.
-Very much a WIP.
+I made this to supplement another project; features and tweaks added as needed.

+##Very much an experiment and WIP.